Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 Incident-case: high_memory_usage

-Main risk: auto-remediation without full audit_trace or backup evidence
+Main risk: auto-remediation without a full audit_trace or backup evidence

 Key check: python3 scripts/check_readiness.py --readiness fixtures/readiness_block_stateful.json

-Main blocker: stateful workload without backup_verified blocks action
+Main blocker: stateful workload without backup_verified blocks the action

-Next fix: add evidence_ref for backup and repeat dry-run
+Next fix: add evidence_ref for backup and repeat the dry-run

-The package is exam-ready if another reader can open capstone/README.md and answer five questions without your chat history:
+The package is good enough for the capstone if another reader can open capstone/README.md and answer five questions without the history of your chat:

 1. Which requirement was recovered and where did the evidence come from?

-2. Which defect was introduced and how was it fixed?
+2. What defect was introduced and how was it fixed?

 3. Which check was actually run?

-4. Why is the file arbitration verdict or readiness gate exactly what it is?
+4. Why is the file-arbitration verdict or the readiness gate the way it is?

 5. What remains a blocker before production?

-If at least one question requires the author's oral comment, the package is not yet ready.
+If even one question requires a verbal comment from the author, the package is not ready.

-Do not transfer out/ from runnable examples into the final package.
-The final trace is a short capstone/ with files that answer the five questions above.
-If you are working in your own repository, commit exactly this evidence package, not local run directories.
+Do not transfer out/ from the runnable examples into the final package.
+The final trail is a short capstone/ with files that answer the five questions above.
+If you work in your own repository, fix this evidence package itself, not the local run directories.

 Answer in writing, without Qwen Code.